-So, you finally arrived at the Single-Land after months and months of doubts, pining, ugly crying, having drunk discussions with girlfriends or boys and weighing all pros and cons that eventually led to The Break Up Conversation.
+So, you finally arrived at Single-Land after months and months of doubts, pining, ugly crying, having drunk discussions with girlfriends or the boys and weighing all pros and cons that eventually led to The Break Up Conversation.
 You returned all the presents (or not), moved to another apartment (or to your friend’s couch), you wake up in a complete silence between unusually cool sheets.
 Your old dreams of a big house, three kids and a dog are shattered.
 Now you are stranded in the ocean of memories and tears.

 Or maybe it’s been six months already and things cleared up a bit.
 You have been on numerous nice and not-so-nice dates.
 You have certain opinions about dating apps.
 But still, those strange feelings gnaw on you on Sunday mornings.

 You might be at a certain time and a certain place in your life, but you came here with the same question: How to stop thinking about your ex?

 Luckily, you are not the first or the last person who is going through heartbreak.
 You don’t have to struggle on your own.
 Instead, you can read this article: